JJNod88/jjn-pp2-tbc/README.md

     * Stylesheet, googlefonts, fontawesome, description and SEO were all linked within the Head element
     * Script.js was linked at the bottom of the Body element
     * I followed the industry standard for a core html structure, utilising Flexbox to structure my content:
-        * Flexbox is very responsive and provided excellent opportunity to align all of my divs and content.
+        * Flexbox is very responsive and provided excellent opportunity to align all of my divs and content
     * The order of my content aligns correctly with the structure of the site.
 At the top of the page is the header and h1 title.
-Followed by a rules div that as inner HTML and an assigned JS function so that is is both visible and hidden with clicks.
+Followed by a rules div that as inner HTML and an assigned JS function so that is is both visible and hidden with clicks
-    * Within the HTML, attributes have been chosen with appropriate and easy to identify names, as these interact both with CSS and JS.
+    * Within the HTML, attributes have been chosen with appropriate and easy to identify names, as these interact both with CSS and JS
-    * CSS Media Queries ensure that the structure of the site is maintained regardless of screen size and device.
+    * CSS Media Queries ensure that the structure of the site is maintained regardless of screen size and device

     ### CSS:
     * CSS has been stored within a stylesheet that resides in an Asset Folder.
 This is best practice especially if you wanted to add additional pages.
 It also helps keep the HTML clean